-UK drivers hour laws are set out in conjunction with the current EU legislation and include several key points concerning rest times, daily driving limits and total weekly / fortnightly driving periods.
-A digital tachograph usually takes care of recording driving and rest times but it is important to be aware of the rules, so you know you’re operating within the confines of the law.
+UK driver’s hour laws are set out in conjunction with the current EU legislation and include several key points concerning rest times, daily driving limits and total weekly/fortnightly driving periods.
+A digital tachograph usually takes care of recording driving and rest times but it is essential to be aware of the rules, so you know you’re operating within the confines of the law.

-It is a legal requirement for HGV drivers to take regular breaks and one of the most important points to remember is that a driver MUST take a break of at least 45 minutes for every 4.5 hours they are driving.
+It is a legal requirement for HGV drivers to take regular breaks and one of the most critical points to remember is that a driver MUST take a break of at least 45 minutes for every 4.5 hours they drive.

-Within any 24 hour period you must have a minimum of 11 hours rest.
-As an example of this, if you started work at 7am you must finish by 8pm to ensure you can take the full 11 hours rest.
+Within any 24-hour period, you must have a minimum of 11 hours of rest.
+As an example, if you start work at 7am you must finish by 8pm to ensure you can take the total 11 hours of rest.

 Weekly Driving and Rest

-In any given working week you may drive up to 56 hours, this can only be accumulated over up to 6 consecutive duties in any given week.
-A minimum of 45 hours rest must be taken, this can be reduced to 24 hours but must be made up before the end of the 3rd week following that reduced rest period.
-A very important point is to remember that 2 reduced weekly rests in a row are not permitted.
+In any given working week, you may drive up to 56 hours; this can only be accumulated over up to 6 consecutive duties in any given week.
+A minimum of 45 hours of rest must be taken; this can be reduced to 24 hours but must be made up before the end of the 3rd week following that reduced rest period.
+A very important point is to remember that two reduced weekly rests in a row are not permitted.

-The maximum you can drive in any consecutive 2 weeks is 90 hours, this is based on a continuous rolling total.
-This means that after the 1st two weeks it isn’t a reset, you simply include the previous week and your current week into your 2 weekly totals.
+The maximum you can drive in any consecutive two weeks is 90 hours, based on a continuous rolling total.
+This means that after the 1st two weeks, it isn’t a reset.
+You simply include the previous week and your current week into your two weekly totals.

 With both weekly and fortnightly rest, you need to ensure you record all instances of extra duty and reductions in rest periods if applicable.

 You can ignore interruptions to your daily rest in the case of ferry crossings, but only if they don’t interrupt the rest period more than twice (i.e embarking and disembarking the ferry), and only up to 1 hour in total.
-Daily rest should still be the minimum 11 hours .
-If the 1 hour period is exceeded then you will need to include to take your full daily rest and include previous events as duty.
+Daily rest should still be a minimum 11 hours.
+If the 1 hour period is exceeded, then you will need to include to take your full daily rest and include previous events as a duty.

 Out of Scope

-At TachPro we work with a number of transport consultancies who we can recommend for any further information, please get in touch here to find out more and take a look at our range of compliance products designed to ensure your fleet and drivers are operating safely and legally.
+At TachPro, we work with several transport consultancies who we can recommend for any further information, please get in touch here to find out more and take a look at our range of compliance products designed to ensure your fleet and drivers are operating safely and legally.